-As of May 1st, 2018 the Norfolk County smoke-free outdoor spaces and recreational properties by-law will be in effect.
-Smoking and vaping is not allowed:
+As of May 1st, 2018, the Norfolk County Smoke-Free Outdoor Spaces and Recreational Properties By-law 2018-24 will be in effect.
+Smoking and vaping is prohibited: not allowed

-- Anywhere on recreational properties owned or operated by Norfolk County, which includes, but not limited to: Arenas, beaches, recreational centres, playgrounds, parks, sports and playing fields, skate board parks, leash-free dog parks, pools, trails or paths, and stadiums.
+- Anywhere on recreational properties owned or operated by Norfolk County, which includes, but is not limited to: Arenas, beaches, recreational centres, playgrounds, parks, sports and playing fields, skateboard parks, leash-free dog parks, pools, trails or paths, and stadiums.